 Feeding the family dog used to be a simple task.
-Fifty years ago the menu consisted of table scraps and maybe some meat flavored dog food.
-As long as the dog maintained a healthy weight no one thought twice about the nutritional value of the diet.
+Fifty years ago, the menu consisted of table scraps and maybe meat-flavored dog food.
+As long as the dog maintained a healthy weight, no one thought twice about the diet’s nutritional value.

 Today, owners face a slew of dog food choices ranging from dry, wet, frozen, light, and senior, just to name a few.
 Thanks to the internet, nutritional information, as well as misinformation, is plentiful.

 There has been a lot of criticism directed at commercial dog foods, especially those that are not considered “premium.”
-Not all commercial dog food is “bad” nor is all commercial dog food created equal.
-Stay away from “bargain” foods which are low priced products that usually contain low-quality ingredients.
+Not all commercial dog food is “bad,” nor is all commercial dog food created equal.
+Avoid “bargain” foods, which are low-priced products that usually contain low-quality ingredients.

-Regardless of what you feed your dog, you want to be sure that necessary nutrients are included which will help your dog enjoy a longer, healthier life.
+Regardless of what you feed your dog, you want to be sure that necessary nutrients are included to help your dog enjoy a longer, healthier life.

 Below are some helpful items to remember and consider when it comes to Fido’s food:

 Choose a Nutritionally Balanced Food